 STAGES OF PLACING A SERVICE DOG – AUTISM DOG SERVICES INC.

-Full Application and forms will be sent to you after the on-line application request has been screened with instructions on how to submit and complete.
+2nd Stage: Full Application and forms will be sent to you (after the on-line application request has been screened) with instructions on how to submit and complete and due date.

-The family will be advised whether they are approved or not for a service dog.
-If approved, the family will be added to the Active Wait list and will begin preparing to be matched with a service dog.
+5th Stage: The family will be advised whether they are approved or not for a service dog.
+If approved, the family will be added to the waiting list and will begin preparing to be matched with a service dog.

-Families/Parents are required to attend a minimum of 4 mandatory workshops.
-There will be an opportunity for the families/parents to attend more than 4 workshops and ADS encourages families to attend as many as possible.
-Workshops alternate for parents only and for the whole family.
+7th Stage: Mandatory Workshops.
+Families/Parents are required to attend a minimum of 6 mandatory workshops.
+There will be an opportunity for the families/parents to attend more than 6 workshops and ADS encourages families to attend as many as possible.
 Workshops are typically held on Saturdays from 10 am – 12 pm.